blessinvarkey/musings/posts/ML-notes.md

 [Neural Networks with JAVA](https://www.nnwj.de)

+### Myth
+- Each use case = One best algorithm
+- The goal of the project is one model

+### Variables
+- Nominal
+- Ordinal
+- Scale

+## Linear discriminant analysis

+Linear discriminant analysis is used to reduce the number of features to be more manageable before classification.

+- Stepwise discriminant Analysis

 ## 1. Supervised Learning

+Targets with more than two categories should be kept rare.

 ### Binary Classification

+- Logistic Regression
+    - Listwise Deletion
+    - All inputs are either Used or Stepwise
+    - Scale variables (or dummy coding)
+    - Most transparent - lot of detail
+    - Inputs are ranked from most to least important

 - Decision Trees
 - Naive Bayes
 - K Nearest Neighbours